Walker Keith Baylor: Career

 He was elected to the Alabama House of Representatives in 1825.
 He represented Jefferson County along with John Brown and John M. Dupuy.
 As a representative of Jefferson County, he presented a petition to establish a permanent seat of justice in Walker County.
 He voted in favor of James C. Neill's bill "to more effectually prevent Sabbath breaking", which lost.
 He voted against William C. Watson's bill entitled "an act to suppress immorality".
-He also voted against James Dellett's offered amendment to the bill.
+He also voted against James Dellet's offered amendment to the bill.
 And be it further enacted, that any person who shall be guilty of endeavoring to procure votes in any manner whatever, shall be subject to an indictment, and on conviction thereof shall receive thirty nine lashes on his bare back at the public whipping post of the county, and shall not thereafter be a competent witness in any court of law or equity in this state.

 He served as a judge of the county court, now known as the probate court, of Jefferson County for several years.
 In 1834, Baylor issued a penal bond to John Cantley and Harrison W. Goyne, who he later succeeded in the Alabama Senate, to the amount of $361 and executed a chattel mortgage.

 Baylor represented Jefferson County at the Railroad Convention of the State of Alabama in November 1835.
 Henry W. Collier, the president of the convention, appointed Baylor to a committee to discern the "practicability and expediency" of railroad construction as was demanded by the people.

 Shortly after the Battle of San Jacinto, Baylor's nephew, John Walker Baylor Jr., set out to visit his uncles R. E. B. Baylor and Walker Keith Baylor in Mobile, Alabama.
 While at the home of relatives on furlough from the Texian Army, J. W. Baylor Jr. died from wounds he received that had become infected.

 In 1838, he was a member of the Alabama Senate, from the Jefferson County and Walker County district.

 Walker Keith Baylor moved to Texas with his brother R. E. B. Baylor in 1839.

 He was again re-elected to the Alabama Senate and took his seat in 1841, serving through the session of 1842.
 He was the chairman of the educational committee in the senate.
 On February 14, 1843, he was elected as one of the two Trustees for the University of the State of Alabama, from the third Judicial District, receiving the second-most votes, 63, after Benjamin F. Porter's 94.

 He was appointed by Governor Benjamin Fitzpatrick to the Third Judicial Circuit Court to succeed Peter Martin of Tuskaloosa in 1843.
 He was elected to the position by the legislature soon after in the following legislative session.
 Two catalogues of the University of the State of Alabama from 1844 and 1845 mention his term was expected to expire in 1847.
 He was also on the Executive Committee of the University of Alabama.
 Baylor was holding this office when his death occurred in 1845.